zshi719/2025-Data-24100/class_notes/11_static_analysis.md

 ```

 Lets focus on the inside blow.
-Multiple people wrote code that looked like:
+Some groups wrote code that looked like:

 ```python